 At the Middle School and Elementary School levels, the National History Bee is a history quiz competition for individual students, with Intramural, Online Qualifying Exam, Regional Finals, and National Championship levels.
 Over 1000 students competed at its 2019 National Championships!
 Please explore our website linked above for further details, and please contact firstname.lastname@example.org with any questions.

 National History Bowl

-The National History Bowl is a buzzer-based team history quiz competition with regional and tournaments and an annual National Championships.
+The National History Bowl is a buzzer-based team history quiz competition with regional and tournaments and an annual National Championships which is held on the same weekend and at the same location as the other Middle and Elementary School IAC competitions.
 There are separate age divisions at the National Championships for students in 8th grade and younger (Middle School) and 6th grade and younger (Elementary).

 US Academic Bowl

 The US Academic Bowl is a buzzer-based team quiz competition for teams with questions from all academic disciplines.
 The Academic Bowl consists of both regional tournaments around the USA, and an annual National Championships (though teams can qualify for Nationals by finishing in the top half at any quiz bowl tournament using pyramidal questions, even if they do not compete at the regional tournaments, or by having a student qualify for the Academic Bee National Championships).
 There are separate Middle School (8th grade and younger) and Elementary (6th grade and younger) divisions, though there are no Varsity or Junior Varsity divisions.